-54 Black-Owned Food Brands That You Need In Your Kitchen
+56 Black-Owned Food Brands That You Need in Your Kitchen

 These are products you'll swear by forever.

 By T.K.
 Brady, Maggie Wong, Rachel Trujillo and Michelle Baricevic

 Grocery shopping is habitual and something many of us do on a regular basis.
-We buy the same brands, make the same meals and have rarely taken stock of what’s in our pantries.
+It’s easy to buy the same brands, make the same meals and rarely take stock of what’s in our pantries.
 But as efforts to dismantle systemic racism continue, Americans are being called upon to put their money where their mouth is — and that means rethinking how we shop.
-Buying from Black-owned food businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
+Buying from Black-owned businesses is a way to continually support the Black community and stock your shelves with quality products you’ll use all the time.
 Below is a list of pantry staples, snacks, coffee, tea and wine brands available nationwide.
 It's important to note that we stand by these products for their quality, taste and craftsmanship — not simply because they're Black-owned.

 This list has been updated from its original publish date in June 2020.
 We will continue to add more food and drink businesses that can be purchased throughout the country or that ship nationwide.